 If you are a job seeker, the very first thing you should be concerned about is a powerful resume.
 Many people add a resume objective when they make their resume.
 A good resume objective can let the recruiters know about your demands and goals from the institution that you are willing to work for.
-So in this article, we will talk about everything you should know about a resume objective.
+So in this article, we will talk about everything you should know about an objective statement.

 What is a resume objective?